cysabi/unnamed-color-bot/README.md

 3. Run `pipenv run main` to run the script.

 ### `cloud_function/`
-These are the files that are uploaded to the Google Cloud Function.
+The bot is hosted using Google Cloud Functions, this folder contains the files that are uploaded.

-1. Inside of `main.py`, replace the string in `PUBLIC_KEY = ""` with the public key of your application.
+1. Inside `main.py`, replace the string in `PUBLIC_KEY = ""` with the public key of your application.

 ---